 If you are granted a licence waiver and sometime later during the year you return to work or obtain engineering or geoscience work on projects or properties located in Saskatchewan, then you shall advise APEGS and pay the appropriate, prorated licence fee.

 Call the APEGS office or email us at firstname.lastname@example.org and we will create the appropriate annual dues notice.
-You can pay it in one of three ways: by credit card in your On-Line Profile, credit card number provided over the phone, mail a cheque.
+You can pay it in one of three ways: by credit card in APEGS Central (your online profile), credit card number provided over the phone, mail a cheque.
 Your licence is not reinstated until payment is received.